davidbrowne/dsga/README.md

 using dmat2 = dsga::basic_matrix<double, 2u, 2u>;
 using dmat3 = dsga::basic_matrix<double, 3u, 3u>;
 using dmat4 = dsga::basic_matrix<double, 4u, 4u>;

+//
+// bring the vector and matrix free functions into the global namespace
+//

+using namespace dsga::functions;
 ```

 ## How The Vectors Work